 What has happened here economically?
 Well, Petyr had to save up some grain and not eat it to get the plow.
-This is called capital or real savings.
+These savings are “capital” or real savings.
 Remember this; it’s key.

 Everyone hears about plows and Khal expands his business.
 He invents other farming implements which farmers are eager to buy.
 Because of Khal’s inventions, farmers are more productive and have a lot of grain this year.
 Since farmers pay him with grain, Khal’s barn is bursting with it.
 He has so much grain that he can’t trade the grain fast enough for stuff he wants, and it spoils.
 Not good for Khal.
 Khal thinks about his problem and notices that everyone likes gold jewelry: it doesn’t spoil, tarnish, rust, it’s pretty, scarce, and easily workable.
 People seem to covet the stuff.
 He has an idea.
 He sends Khal Jr. out to trade as much of the excess grain as he can for gold.
 Khal then purifies it and makes round disks of uniform weight and size.
 Yes, coins.

 He stamps on the coins “Khal Coins=One Ounce of Gold”.
 You know what happens.
-He starts using coins to buy things he needs for his business, and because Khal is a man of his word, everyone trusts him, it doesn’t take long for everyone to see that gold is valued by others, and they accept them.
-Pretty soon the coins are spreading through the community and the economy grows.
+He starts using coins to buy things he needs for his business, and because Khal is a man of his word, everyone trusts him, it doesn’t take long for everyone to see that gold is valued by others, and they accept gold coins.
+Pretty soon the coins are spreading through the valley and the economy grows.
 It’s so easy to trade for other things by using the coins.
 Khal also makes a little bit on each coin he mints.

 Remember that people had to save something from what they produced to acquire other goods.
 This real savings/capital is what makes the economy run.
 The gold is just a medium to trade real savings for goods.